FAQ's about The Ohio Novice State Tournament

 Is headgear required?

-No, headgear is not required.
-We do prefer it.
+No, headgear is not required, however we do prefer it.

 Are singlets required?